-In these one-to-one conversations make sure you listen more than talk, engage the potential members in open-ended conversation, and look for opportunities to invite them to belong instead of lecturing them to join.
-Be focused on listening to the potential member to understand his/her interests.
+In these one-to-one conversations make sure you listen more than talk, engage the potential members in openended conversation, and look for opportunities to invite them to belong instead of lecturing them to join.
+Be focused on listening to the potential member to understand their interests.
 Share your personal story/experience.
-Relate the value the Association can bring to him/her in the hope the person will want to stand with us.
+Relate the value the Association can bring to them in the hopes that they will want to stand with us.
 One-to-one conversations allow us to identify and address issues at the local, state, or national level.
 Conversations also allow us to identify potential Association activists and leaders.